maxherobrine/android_apk_datasets/README.md

 The script for datasets combining is located in [datasets_combine.py](datasets_combine.py)

-**Work done with the support of SPbPU, Cybersecurity and Protection of Information Institute**
+**Work was done with the support of SPbPU, Cybersecurity and Protection of Information Institute**